mattflug/mattflug/README.md

-### Hi there 👋
+### Hi 👋

-I am a full stack developer with a Master's Degree in Finance.
+My name is Matt and I am a full stack developer. with a Master's Degree in Finance.
 I recently moved back to my hometown Denver safter working in New York for three years.

 - 🔭 I’m currently working on ...